 Access the Authentication Tab, and select the SSL/TLS service profile which you are created in Step 2.
 In Client Authentication, click on ADD.
 Here, you need to define a user-friendly name for Client Authentication and select the Operating Systems on which you want to run GlobalProtect.
 Also, select the Authentication Profile which was created in one of the previous steps.

-Access the User/User Group tab and select OS and User/User Group you have on your environment.
-In this example, I am using ANY, ANY option.
+Access the User/User Group tab and select OS and User/User Group you have in your environment.
+In this example, I am using the ANY, ANY option.